dengking/compiler-principle/docs/1-Introduction/1.2-The-Structure-of-a-Compiler/index.md

 >
 > - [The Parser Library](http://clang.llvm.org/docs/InternalsManual.html#id25)[¶](http://clang.llvm.org/docs/InternalsManual.html#the-parser-library)

 ## 1.2.3 Semantic Analysis

 The *semantic analyzer* uses the **syntax tree** and the information in the symbol table to check the source program for semantic consistency with the language definition.
-It also gathers type information and saves it in either the syntax tree or the symbol table, for subsequent use during intermediate-code generation.
+It also gathers type information and saves it in either the **syntax tree** or the **symbol table**, for subsequent use during intermediate-code generation.

 An important part of **semantic analysis** is *type checking*, where the compiler checks that each operator has matching operands.
 For example, many programming language definitions require an array index to be an integer; the compiler must report an error if a floating-point number is used to index an array.